Develop an effective sales team

 Some salespeople will need a longer induction process than others.
 If a recruit is new to your business sector, they'll need more coaching than someone who has worked in your industry for several years.

-Consider accompanying a new salesperson on their first few visits to current or prospective customers so that you can make introductions and observe how well they are settling in.
+Consider going with a new salesperson on their first few visits to current or prospective customers.
+You can make introductions and see how well they are settling in.